 M6 Air Crew Survival Weapon

 The M6 Air Crew Survival Weapon was another weapon that was developed by the Ithaca Gun Company and the Springfield Armory as rifle/shotgun designed for pilots who flew over the Arctic and other uninhabited areas.
-Again, it was more for foraging than defending, which prompted the Air Force to explore other options.
+Again, this aircrew survival rifle was more for foraging than defending, which prompted the Air Force to explore other options.

-Where it gets confusing is that the U.S. Army adopted a nearly identical version of the weapon, which Colt –then the sole maker of the CAR-15 line of military firearms – called the XM177E1.
-Both versions select fire with semi- and full-automatic fire modes and each was officially classified by Colt as submachine guns.
+It gets confusing that the U.S. Army adopted a nearly identical version of the weapon, which Colt –then the sole maker of the CAR-15 line of military firearms – called the XM177E1.
+Both versions select fire with semi- and full-automatic fire modes, and each was officially classified by Colt as submachine guns.
 This was despite the fact that these still were chambered in the .223 Remington cartridge rather than a pistol cartridge that is typically used in submachine guns.

 The Air Force’s GAU-5 was updated as the GUU-5/P, which featured a longer 14.5-inch barrel with a 1-in-12 twist.
 Otherwise, the firearm kept the modular design that had made the CAR-15s popular with the military.

 During the Vietnam War, the Air Force also developed the Model 608 CAR-15 Survival Rifle, which was meant for use by downed aircrews.
 This model, which resembled the Colt Commando, also featured a 10-inch barrel.
 Its modular design allowed it to be broken down into two subassemblies and stowed in a seat pack.